sstark/ralad/README.md

             ignore TLS certificate errors

-Ralad tries to figure out a useful output file name if the server does not supply a good one already.
+Ralad tries to figure out a useful output file name if the server does not supply a good one already, and option -o was not used.

 Example
 -------